Gjøa: Journey through the Northwest Passage

 In the spring of 1902, her refit complete, Amundsen sailed Gjøa to Christiania (now Oslo), the capital of Norway.
 At this time Norway was still in a union with Sweden, and Amundsen hoped the nationalistic spirit which was sweeping the country would attract sponsors willing to underwrite the expedition's growing costs.
-After much wrangling, and a donation from King Oscar, he succeeded.
+After much wrangling, and a donation from the Swedish King, Oscar II, he succeeded.
 By the time Amundsen returned, Norway had gained its independence, and he and his crew were among the new country's first national heroes.

 Amundsen served as the expedition leader and Gjøa's master.
 His crew were Godfred Hansen, a Danish naval lieutenant and Gjøas first officer; Helmer Hanssen, second officer, an experienced ice pilot who later accompanied Amundsen on subsequent expeditions; Anton Lund, an experienced sealing captain; Peder Ristvedt, chief engineer; Gustav Juel Wiik, second engineer, a gunner in the Royal Norwegian Navy; and Adolf Henrik Lindstrøm, cook.

 Gjøa left the Oslofjord on June 16, 1903, and made for the Labrador Sea west of Greenland.
 From there she crossed Baffin Bay and navigated the narrow, icy straits of the Arctic Archipelago.
 By late September Gjøa was west of the Boothia Peninsula and began to encounter worsening weather and sea ice.
 Amundsen put her into a natural harbour on the south shore of King William Island; by October 3 she was iced in.

-There she remained for nearly two years, with her crew undertaking sledge journeys to make measurements to determine the location of the North Magnetic Pole and learning from the local Inuit.
+There she remained for nearly two years, with her crew undertaking sledge journeys to make measurements to determine the location of the north magnetic pole and learning from the local Inuit.
 The harbour, known as Uqsuqtuuq ("much fat") in Inuktitut, has become the only settlement on the island – Gjoa Haven, Nunavut, which now has a population of over a thousand people (1,349 at the 2021 census).